wso2/docs-ob-toolkit-cds/en/docs/get-started/configure-users-and-roles.md

     - Scroll down and click **Update**

-5. In the authentication flow, if you login as an admin user, it will prompt for the mobile number in the first attempt to log in.
+5. In the authentication flow, if you log in as an admin user, it will prompt for the mobile number in the first attempt to log in.
 The mobile number should be given in the format of the following example - 94714564567

 6. Test  scenarios can include attempting to login using invalid usernames more than allowed number of times, attempting